 The evaluation of the System, which includes a discussion of organization, management, and staffing; system service area; supply facilities; distribution facilities; and the Capital Improvement Program (the "CIP") for fiscal years 2011 through 2016, is presented in the first part of the Report.
-The second part of the Report contains (a) financial feasibility information, including analyses of gas rates and rate methodology; (b) projection of future operation and maintenance expenses; (c) CIP financing plans; (d) projection of revenue requirements as a determinant of future revenues; and (e) an assessment of PGW's ability to satisfy the covenants in the General Gas Works Revenue Bond Ordinance of 1975, as amended and supplemented (the "1975 General Ordinance") and the General Gas works Revenue Bond Ordinance of 1998, as amended and supplemented (the "1998 General Ordinance") authorizing the issuance of the Prior Bonds and the Twentieth Series Bonds and the Tenth Series Bonds.
-"Prior Bonds" are defined as the outstanding bonds issued under the 1975 General Ordinance and the 1998 General Ordinance.
-Together, the Prior Bonds, Twentieth Series Bonds, and Tenth Series Bonds are collectively referred to as the "Bonds".
+The second part of the Report contains (a) financial feasibility information, including analyses of gas rates and rate methodology; (b) projection of future operation and maintenance expenses; (c) CIP financing plans; (d) projection of revenue requirements as a determinant of future revenues; and (e) an assessment of PGW's ability to satisfy the covenants in the General Gas Works Revenue Bond Ordinance of 1975, as amended and supplemented (the "1975 General Ordinance") and the General Gas works Revenue Bond Ordinance of the Prior Bonds and the Twentieth Series Bonds and the Tenth Series Bonds.
+"Prior Bonds" are defined as the outstanding bonds issued under the 1975 General Ordinance and the 1998 General Ordinance and are collectively referred to as the "Bonds".
 A listing of our principal assumptions and opinions developed as a result of our studies is presented at the end of the Report.